-A sandy, sun-kissed beach, a cool Gulf breeze, the quaint charm of the vibrant seaside, stilt houses awaiting and a piña colada in hand; the beaches are calling your name!
-When you think of beaches, you’re probably thinking of the beaches in Cancun or the Carribean.
-Much like Cancun and the Carribean, you can find beaches in Austin, the Texas coast, and an oasis in West Texas!
-From the quiet expanses of Boca Chica to the rocky beaches near Austin, Texas has a lot to offer!
+A sandy, sun-kissed beach, a cool Gulf breeze, the quaint charm of the vibrant seaside, stilt houses awaiting, and a piña colada in hand; the beaches are calling your name!
+When you think of beaches, you’re probably thinking of the beaches in Cancun or the Caribbean.
+Much like Cancun and the Caribbean, you can find beaches in Austin, the Texas coast, and an oasis in West Texas!
+From the quiet expanses of Boca Chica to the rocky beaches near Austin, Texas, has a lot to offer!
 So check out our list of Texas beaches and plan your next vacation with family and friends!

 Best Texas and Austin Beaches:

 - Emma Long Park